BGIRED/RED-ML/README.md

     grep Alu rmsk.txt | awk '{print $6"\t"$7"\t"$8}' > hg19.alu.bed
     We have handled the required databases, and it offered in software package.
 You could downloaded all the databases from githup, or handle it by yourself in other way.

+optional:

+    If you have DNA datasets, such as DNA alignment, we strongly recommend to take advantage of it.
+You could call SNP based on this datasets by GATK or SOAPsnp and moidfy the format of result file (such as vcf) to parameter --snplist demanded format.

 Outputs:

     When the program running completed, three files would be produced in the output directory.